idfumg/xml11/README.md

 This library was developed with intention to avoid direct pointer manipulation by users when working with XML data.
 With the help of C++17 standard and some template metaprogramming we can use pretty powerful syntax for readability, better maintability and robustness of the code.

+> The main goal is to provide lightweight syntactic sugar for XML and implement declarative behaviour in our sources.

 ## Features

 - Order of elements is preserved;